ikuhamada/state-examples/README.md

 ied (MoS2).

 ### C6H6
-This example explains how to perform the SCF calculation of molecular system and plot the wave functions (molecular orbitals) in real space.
+This example explains how to perform an SCF calculation of molecular system and plot the wave functions (molecular orbitals) in real space.
 This also show that the atomic coordinate can be given in the XYZ format.

 ### TiO2
 This example shows how to perform a DFT+U calculation by using rutile (TiO2).